- Chart

 Goal

-The primary goal of the Dimensional U.S. Equity ETF is to achieve long-term capital appreciation by investing in a diversified portfolio of U.S. equities.
+The primary investment goal of the Dimensional U.S. Equity ETF is to achieve long-term capital appreciation by investing in a diversified portfolio of U.S. companies.

 Investment Approach and Strategy

-Composition The ETF holds a diversified portfolio of U.S. common stocks across various market capitalizations and industries.
+Composition The ETF holds a diversified portfolio of U.S. equities, including large-cap, mid-cap, and small-cap stocks across various sectors.
+The specific composition is determined by Dimensional's quantitative models and research.

 Market Position